Horiwix/Sunderstruck/README.md

 /ss alpha <0-1>     -> changes the alpha channel of panel's background (0 - invisible, 1 - fully visible)
 /ss row_alpha <0-1> -> changes the alpha channel of player rows (0 - invisible, 1 - fully visible; Name will always be displayed)
-/ss test            -> displays all player rows with test names /ss clear           -> clears and reset the rows
-/ss history         -> prints sunder count per player to chat (history resets on GUI reload)
+/ss test            -> displays all player rows with test names /ss clear           -> clears and reset the rows AND sunders history /ss history         -> prints sunder count per player to chat (history resets on GUI reload)
 ```